-Even though it supports the 18W Fast Charging, the Xiaomi Mi A3 comes with the regular 10W charger out of the box.
+Even though it supports 18W Fast Charging, the Xiaomi Mi A3 comes with the regular 10W charger out of the box.
 And even with this rather slow charger (for today’s standards, of course), the battery should be full from 0 to 100 in, more or less, 2 hours and 30 minutes.

 However, some users seemingly can’t meet that charging time, but their handsets require 3 or more hours to fully charge.
 For some, much more than that.
 To address this, we must stress that you should use the factory charger you got with the device.
 If you decide to obtain an 18W charger, make sure to get one from a trusted OEM.

 After that, you can try and calibrate the battery as the battery is probably full after 2 and a half hours or so, but the readings are false.
-Learn how to recalibrate battery on this or any handset by following steps from this article.
+Learn how to recalibrate the battery on this or any handset by following the steps from this article.

 11. Poor camera performance

 We all know that Xiaomi did an amazing job in the last couple of years when it comes to hardware.
-Even the affordable budget devices don’t lag behind much more expensive devices.
-The camera department included.
+Even affordable budget devices don’t lag behind much more expensive devices.
+The camera department is included.

-However, as we learned with the Google Pixel series, good primary Sony lenses and remarkable secondary lenses that come in numbers these days (the Mi A3 has a triple camera setup with main, ultrawide, and depth sensor), won’t do much without good software.
+However, as we learned with the Google Pixel series, good primary Sony lenses and remarkable secondary lenses that come in numbers these days (the Mi A3 has a triple camera setup with main, ultrawide, and depth sensors), won’t do much without good software.

 To avoid going through possible troubleshooting steps, we suggest just simply downloading a GCAM port and using it instead.
 Based on various sources, results are much better with photos taken on a GCAM port.
-Although, the ultrawide camera isn’t working at the time being anywhere but on the Stock camera app.
+Although, the ultrawide camera isn’t working at the time anywhere on the Stock camera app.

 12. Bootloop issues

 Some users run into boot loop issues when they tried to flash an official update via fastboot.
-There seems to be an error with the fastboot script and some developers fixed it and posted it on XDA.
+There seems to be an error with the fast boot script and some developers fixed it and posted it on XDA.

 13. Ghost touch